 Vindexes come in many varieties.
 Some of them can be used as Primary Vindex, and others have different purposes.
-The following sections will describe their properties.
+We will describe their properties in the Predefined Vindexes section.

-Secondary Vindexes Secondary Vindexes are additional vindexes you can define against other columns of a table offering you optimizations for WHERE clauses that do not use the Primary Vindex.
+Secondary Vindexes Secondary Vindexes are additional vindexes against other columns of a table offering optimizations for WHERE clauses that do not use the Primary Vindex.
 Secondary Vindexes return a single or a limited set of keyspace IDs which will allow VTGate to only target shards where the relevant data is present.
-In the absence of a Secondary Vindex, VTGate would have to send the query to all shards.
+In the absence of a Secondary Vindex, VTGate would have to send the query to all shards (called a scatter query).

-Secondary Vindexes are also commonly known as cross-shard indexes.
-It is important to note that Secondary Vindexes are only for making routing decisions.
-The underlying database shards will most likely need traditional indexes on those same columns.
+It is important to note that Secondary Vindexes are only used for making routing decisions.
+The underlying database shards will most likely need traditional indexes on those same columns, to allow efficient retrieval from the table on the underlying MySQL instances.

-Unique and NonUnique Vindex A Unique Vindex is one that yields at most one keyspace ID for a given input.
-Knowing that a Vindex is Unique is useful because VTGate can push down some complex queries into VTTablet if it knows that the scope of that query cannot exceed a shard.
+Unique and NonUnique Vindex A Unique Vindex is a vindex that yields at most one keyspace ID for a given input.
+Knowing that a Vindex is Unique is useful because VTGate can push down certain complex queries into VTTablet if it knows that the scope of that query can be limited to a single shard.
 Uniqueness is also a prerequisite for a Vindex to be used as Primary Vindex.

 A NonUnique Vindex is analogous to a database non-unique index.
 It is a secondary index for searching by an alternate WHERE clause.
 An input value could yield multiple keyspace IDs, and rows could be matched from multiple shards.
-For example, if a table has a name column that allows duplicates, you can define a cross-shard NonUnique Vindex for it, and this will let you efficiently search for users that match a certain name.
+For example, if a table has a name column that allows duplicates, you can define a cross-shard NonUnique Vindex for it, and this will allow an efficient search for users that match a certain name.

-Functional and Lookup Vindex A Functional Vindex is one where the column value to keyspace ID mapping is preestablished, typically through an algorithmic function.
-In contrast, a Lookup Vindex is one that gives you the ability to create an association between a value and a keyspace ID, and recall it later when needed.
+Functional and Lookup Vindex A Functional Vindex is a vindex where the column value to keyspace ID mapping is pre-established, typically through an algorithmic function.
+In contrast, a Lookup Vindex is a vindex that provides the ability to create an association between a value and a keyspace ID, and recall it later when needed.
+Lookup Vindexes are sometimes also informally referred to as cross-shard indexes.

-Typically, the Primary Vindex is Functional.
+Typically, the Primary Vindex for a table is Functional.
 In some cases, it is the identity function where the input value yields itself as the keyspace id.
-However, one could also choose other algorithms like hashing or mod functions.
+However, other algorithms like a hashing function can also be used.

-Vitess supports the concept of a lookup vindex, or what is also commonly known as a cross-shard index.
-It's implemented as a mysql table that maps a column value to the keyspace id.
-This is usually needed when someone needs to efficiently find a row using a where clause that does not contain the primary vindex.
+A Lookup Vindex is implemented as a MySQL lookup table that maps a column value to the keyspace id.
+This is usually needed when database user needs to efficiently find a row using a WHERE clause that does not contain the Primary Vindex.
 At the time of insert, the computed keyspace ID of the row is stored in the lookup table against the column value.

-Lookup vindex types This lookup table can be sharded or unsharded.
-No matter which option one chooses, the lookup row is most likely not going to be in the same shard as the keyspace id it points to.
+Lookup Vindex types The lookup table that implements a Lookup Vindex can be sharded or unsharded.
+Note that the lookup row is most likely not going to be in the same shard as the keyspace id it points to.

-Shared Vindexes Vitess allows the transparent population of these rows by assigning an owner table, which is the main table that requires this lookup.
-When a row is inserted into the main table, the lookup row for it is created in the lookup table.
-The lookup row is also deleted on a delete of the main row.
-These essentially result in distributed transactions, which require 2PC to guarantee atomicity.
+Vitess allows for the transparent population of these lookup table rows by assigning an owner table, which is the main table that requires this lookup.
+When a row is inserted into this owner table, the lookup row for it is created in the lookup table.
+The lookup row is also deleted upon a delete of the corresponding row in the owner table.
+These essentially result in distributed transactions, which traditionally require 2PC to guarantee atomicity.